 Expert tip: Store almond flour in the refrigerator—it can turn rancid if left at room temp.

 Why you need it: According to Taylor-Tobin, buckwheat flour’s texture makes it a standout.
 “It’s very smooth,” she says.
 “You don’t get any sandy grittiness.”
-Buckwheat is also rich in protein and minerals like iron, and contains lysine, an amino acid known to fight off cold sores.
+Buckwheat is also rich in protein and minerals like iron, and contains lysine, an amino acid that may fight off cold sores.
 But the taste also makes it an all-star substitute.
 “Buckwheat flour has a robust flavor component,” Taylor-Tobin explains.
 “I think of it as not just a flour, but a spice.”

 When to use it: Buckwheat flour may be delicious, but be prepared for its nothing-if-not-assertive flavor and charcoal-esque coloring.
 Taylor-Tobin loves using it to make chocolatey cookies and crisp pie crusts—especially for pumpkin pie.
 “It’s a fall and winter grain with a deep, warm flavor,” she says.
 Buckwheat flour pairs especially well with chocolate, coffee, nuts, and fall fruit, so plan accordingly.
 When baking, pair this substitute with a starchier flour—an all-purpose or sweet rice flour would be perfect—and use 50 percent of each.

 Expert tip: Be gentle—it can turn mushy if it’s overmixed.

 Why you need it: “Corn is a sturdy grain that likes to soak up moisture, and its sunny taste is easy to love and complements a wide variety of foods and flavors,” Taylor-Tobin explains.
 The grain has been around for thousands of years, so it’s no wonder it makes for an effective flour.
 It has been consumed for ages for a reason—corn flour is high in fiber, protein, iron, and phosphorus.